The Wild Angels: Plot

-The Angels, some riding their bikes, others walking and carrying Loser's casket, move through the town in a funeral procession to the Sequoia Grove Cemetery.
-At the cemetery, the people from the town show up outside the gate.
-A town youth throws a large rock, hitting one of the Angels, which provokes a brawl between the Angels and the townspeople.
+The Angels move through the town in a funeral procession to the Sequoia Grove Cemetery, where the townspeople show up outside the gate and provoke a brawl between the Angels and the townspeople.
 Police sirens are heard approaching in the background.
-Everyone scatters.
-The Angels mount their bikes and rapidly leave.
-Blues' girlfriend, Mike, begs him to leave.
-She tells Blues that his reaction to Loser's death is "like you went with him."
-But Blues refuses to leave and tells her to get on the bike of another member of the gang and go.
-With resignation, Blues says to Mike, "There's nowhere to go."
-Blues, left alone in the graveyard, puts on a pair of gloves and takes a shovel in hand.
-He slowly begins shoveling dirt into the open grave to bury his friend Loser.
+Everyone scatters, the Angels mounting their bikes, and Mike begs him to leave but he tells her to get on the bike of another member of the gang and go.
+Blues, left alone in the graveyard, slowly begins shoveling dirt into the open grave to bury his friend Loser.